-Introducing Assemble, a new step-by-step process to take the pain out of choosing third party tools and software.
+Introducing Assemble, a step-by-step process to take the pain out of choosing third party tools and software.
 For charities and social enterprises who want to make good tech decisions, in the right way.

 You’re trying to choose a new digital tool.
 Perhaps an app for communicating with your users.
 Or a platform for a new website.
 Or even a tool for organising tasks with your team.